 Moreover, device monitoring solutions collect device and interface statistics as outlines in step 6.
 Some do that in a passive manner and rely on some OS service; others require the installation of an agent.
 Typically, the latter is the case for Linux hosts.

-However, even with message based Wire Data, you have visibility on the MAC addresses of the client and the server.
+However, even with message based TCP session data, you have visibility on the MAC addresses of the client and the server.
 Be aware that, if the IP address of the client and server are not in the same subnet, the MAC-address must belong to a router (or something similar).
 Use this information to find out if this is indeed the expected router.

 A message deep-dive for one or more relationships